jpvelez/restaurant_inspection_analysis/README.md

 **Why look at canvass inspections?**

 In order not to analyze biased inspection outcomes, I wanted to exclude every inspection that wasn't a routine.
 The city performs a number of different inspections.
 For example, sanitarians  will sometimes fail a restaurant during a routine (or canvass) inspection, only to pass them a few days later after they've made necessary corrections.
 Including these inspections would inflate the inspection pass rate of restaurants in the dataset.

 To select only canvass inspections for restaurants, I wrote a pair of SQL queries.
 I then checked the returned inspections to make sure they were all of the 'canvass' inspection type and restaurant facility type.
 Some inspections types were no doubt miscoded during data entry, but these errors were probably random, so we can be confident they didn't bias the dataset.

 **Why look at recent inspections?**

 Restaurants are supposed to be inspected at least once a year.
 Though we know over a third of the restaurants in the dataset weren't inspected in over a year, many of them were inspected several times.
 Because I was unable to get historical Yelp data, I needed a single inspection outcome per restaurant in order to create the two comparison groups - pass and fail.

 Given that the Yelp data is current as of 7/9/2012, and that the inspections all took place within the past 2-3 years, it seemed acceptable to select the most recent inspection for each restaurant, as these inpsections are more likely to have occured during the same timeframe that Yelp users wrote the reviews reflected in each restaurant's star rating.

 I am confident that I was able to extract recent inspections because I wrote an SQL query using a MAX(inspection_date) clause and a
 GROUP BY (license_no) clause, which returned "largest" i.e. most recent inspection date for each license number, which serves as the unique id of reach restaurant.

 I am confident that the license numbers serve as unique ids because I removed a small number of records were the restaurant name and license_no didn't weren't consistent across inspections in create_db.py.
 Removing these problem records didn't bias the data because there were only a dozen or so, and they didn't appear to follow a pattern.

 **Why exclude restaurants that food inspectors found to be out of business?**

 I chose to exclude restaurants that had inspection type 'Out of Business' because these restaurants didn't have the pass/fail values needed to run the analysis.
 It's possible that restaurants that shut down fail inspections more often, and excluding them would thus bias the results.
 However, by looking at the most recent inspections that resulted in a pass or fail, I was able to include some of these restaurants

 I did not exclude restaurants that Yelp said were out of business, though.
 Those restaurants still had Yelp ratings, so if they also appeared in the recent inspections dataset, it seemed appropriate to include them in the analysis.

-**If you could only get back ratings for half the restaurants, how do you know you didn't only get ratings for certain kinds of restaurants?**

-**Why a random sample of Chicago restaurants?**
+**Why use a random sample of Chicago restaurants?**

-These is no canonical dataset of Chicago restaurants that includes both health inspection history and Yelp rating.
+1. The first reason I chose to use a sample of Chicago restaurants is because there is no definitive dataset of Chicago restaurants that includes both their health inspection history and Yelp rating.
+These two variables were available in different datasets, each of which had a different number of unique restaurants - 6342 in the inspection dataset, ~5700 on Yelp.
+Therefore, any analysis performed on this data would necessarily be working with sample of the total restaurant population - those unique restaurants that showed up in both datasets.

+2. The second reason is due to the challenge of getting Yelp data.
+Yelp's api has a rate limit of 100 requests per day, so it would have taken approximately two months to get all the data necessary.
+Instead of waiting, I chose to analyze a representative sample of this dataset.

+To make sure my sample was in fact representative, I randomized the list of inspected restaurants I used to query the Yelp api.
+That way, every Yelp api call would return a random sample of the total population of restaurants that appeared both in Yelp and in the inspections dataset.
+The more api calls I made, the larger the sample size would be, but it would still be random with every call.

+I used python's random.shuffle function to randomize the list.
+As far as I could glean from StackOverflow posts, this function provides 'good-enough' randomness for lists with only a few thousand items.

+3. The final reason is that matching restaurants in the inspection dataset to restaurants on Yelp proved challenging, so I ended up getting only a subset of restaurants that showed up in both datasets - in other words, a sample of a sample.

+To understand why, I will elaborate on the method I used to match restaurants: I searched for restaurants on Yelp using restaurant names and addresses from the inspection dataset.
+Each of these searches returned a list of 10 restaurants that Yelp thought were relevant to the search query.
+So now I had a set of up to 10 Yelp restaurants associated with a restaurant from the inspection dataset, and I had to find find the matches.
+Some of the time, none of Yelp restaurants matched the inspection restaurant.
+45% of the time, however, the Yelp list did contain a matching restaurant, and it was always the first item in the list, according to a hit rate test I ran on 20 queries.
+To find find matching restaurants, then, I decided to compare the address of the inspection restaurant with that of the first restaurant in the returned Yelp list.

+I was concerned that my method might be disproportionately finding matches for certain types of restaurants, which could bias the analysis.
+So I spot-checked the restaurant names I used in the hit rate test.
+Initially it looked like fast food restaurants were being matched at lower rates than the rest, but this initial pattern did not hold up to closer inspection, suggesting that my method was finding positive matches in a fairly random fashion.

+I was also concerned about false matches, so inspected every one of the 415 matches I found.
+Only 7 out of 415 matches, or 1.6%, were clearly false or ambiguous matches.
+This number was small enough that I did not remove these false/ambiguous restaurants from the analysis dataset.

+Lastly, around ~20 of the 450 matched restaurants were lost when trying to export them for analysis.
+The problem had to do with unicode encoding: basically, python would choke on accents and other non-ascii character when asked to dump to matched restaurant data to sql.
+It worked for csv, but then TK TK TK

+**Why did you need to use a t-test to answer the question?**

+To answer the question, it was not enough to find the mean Yelp ratings for restaurants that passed and failed their most recent canvass inspections.
+Why?
+It is always possible that an observed effect - in this case the difference between means - is due to random chance.
+So to be confident in our findings, we need need to quantify how likely it is that the observed difference between means of ~0.6 is due to chance alone.
+In other words, we need to use a statistical hypothesis test, and a t-test is a type of hypothesis test that is appropriate for comparing means.

 Why should the reader believe you actually got this finding?